Clayton Lane, Clayton, Bradford, West Yorkshire, BD14 6RE

 Large family size bathroom with all bedrooms on the large side.
 The lounge is also on the large side with views across the valley.
 Access is through the staircase to the rear of the pub.

-£27,000 per annum, £519.23 per week fixed and subject to annual RPI increase, which is capped.
+£19,700 per annum, £378.85 per week fixed and subject to annual RPI increase, which is capped.
 Paid weekly by direct debit.
-Machine income free of tie.

-Entry costs approx £14,650 which includes fixtures and fittings, stock, glassware, crockery, cutlery, fuel and cleaning materials, legal, brokers and stocktaking fees, training fees, schedule of condition, working capital and deposit (25% of head rent, minimum £6,000). *Please note an assisted purchase may be available for the right operator and the F&F costs are shown as a 25% deposit and full cost is approx £12,000*
+Entry costs approx £11,800 which includes fixtures and fittings, legal, brokers and stocktaking fees, training fees, schedule of condition, working capital and deposit (25% of head rent, minimum £6,000).
+Stock, glassware, crockery, cutlery, fuel and cleaning materials are still to be valued. *Please note the F&F can be rented on this agreement however if interested in a long term agreement an assisted purchase may be available and the full cost is approximately £12,000.

 You will need to estimate the turnover you expect to achieve from the pub, with regard to food and accommodation (if applicable).
 Barrelage figures are given to assist you with calculations.